Angular

 Reducers

 Reducers in NgRx are responsible for handling transitions from one state to the next state in your application.
-Reducer functions handle these transitions by determining which actions to handle based on the action's type.
+Reducer functions handle these transitions by determining which to handle based on the action's type.

 Introduction

 Reducers are pure functions in that they produce the same output for a given input.
 They are without side effects and handle each state transition synchronously.
-Each reducer function takes the latest Action dispatched, the current state, and determines whether to return a newly modified state or the original state.
-This guide shows you how to write reducer functions, register them in your Store, and compose feature states.
+Each reducer function takes the latest dispatched, the current state, and determines whether to return a newly modified state or the original state.
+This guide shows you how to write reducer functions, register them in your , and compose feature states.

 The reducer function